Did you know that in the United States alone, up to 40% of all food produced is wasted?

 Food businesses are increasingly adopting waste-minimizing practices.

-• Corporate responsibility and waste management: Corporations are integrating food waste reduction into their sustainability goals.
+- Corporate responsibility and waste management: Corporations are integrating food waste reduction into their sustainability goals.
 This includes adopting zero-waste policies and collaborating with waste management services to find innovative solutions for excess food.
-For example, as a reliable waste management company, Shapiro partners with businesses to develop efficient and sustainable waste management strategies, aiding in the pursuit of achieving zero waste goals.
+For example, as a reliable food waste recycling management company, Shapiro partners with businesses to develop efficient and sustainable waste management strategies, aiding in the pursuit of achieving zero waste goals.

 Sustainable Uses of Food Waste

-One of the most promising trends in food waste management is the conversion of waste into clean energy.
-Anaerobic digestion, for instance, turns organic waste into biogas, which can be used as a renewable energy source.
+One of the most promising trends in food waste management is the conversion of waste into clean energy. decomposition of food waste through anaerobic digestion, for instance, turns organic food waste into biogas, which can be used as a renewable energy source.
 This technology not only manages waste effectively but also contributes to energy sustainability.

-Composting food waste is an age-old method that is receiving a modern makeover.
+Converting organic food waste into compost is an age-old method that is receiving a modern makeover.
 Innovations in composting technologies are making the process more efficient and accessible.

-Similarly, advancements in recycling technologies are enabling more effective conversion of food waste into valuable resources, reducing the overall impact on landfills.
+Similarly, advancements in food waste recycling technologies are enabling more effective conversion of food waste into valuable resources, reducing the overall impact on landfills.

 The Laws & Regulations of Food Waste in the US